mckennapsean/dissertation/content/08-discuss.md

 A number of open questions remain for future work.
-For example, we established, evaluated, and reflected using this framework with a problem-driven methodology, and it would be useful to rigorously, but cautiously, validate the use of the framework for other methodologies, such as algorithmic-driven work.
+For example, we established, evaluated, and reflected using this framework for problem-driven methodologies, and it would be useful to rigorously, but cautiously, validate the use of the framework for other methodologies, such as algorithmic-driven work.
 Furthermore, in the list of exemplar methods we include novel methods for visualization